JazzWorks Canada

 Picture

-JazzWorks Mandate and Artistic Goals
+JazzWorks' Mandate and Artistic Goals

-Our mandate and artistic goals are three-fold:
+Our mandate and artistic goals are:

 • To raise awareness of jazz music as an art form in the community